What Does Greater Depth Look Like In KS2 Maths? Tips On How To Bring Greater Depth Learning Into The Primary Classroom

 The language of judgment might link HA with greater depth, but greater depth applies to all children.

-If there is one thing we have learned from the ‘mastery way’, it is that mastery is an ill-defined approach with many levels of interpretation as to what depth looks like.
+If there is one thing we have learned from the mastery maths approach, it is that mastery is an ill-defined approach with many levels of interpretation as to what depth looks like.

 What we do know though is that all lessons are deep lessons if we push the boundaries for every pupil.

-Encouraging Greater Depth By Presenting Problems Requiring Multiple Content Domains
+Greater Depth Through Problems Requiring Multiple Content Domains

 When planning a sequence of lessons – or indeed a single lesson – to encourage mastery with greater depth, it is worthwhile to include a range of problems that touch upon content domains other than the content domain that particular lesson or sequence of lessons focuses upon.